General Principles in Older Adults

 Delirium, often presenting as acute confusion, is a highly prevalent, preventable, life-threatening clinical syndrome in acutely ill older adults.
 It is characterized by an acute change in cognition and attention, with disturbances in consciousness, orientation, memory, thought, perception and/or behavior.
 In contrast to dementia, which is a chronic confusional state, delirium typically develops over a short period of time (hours to days), fluctuates over the course of the day (often worsening at night) with varying inability to concentrate, maintain attention, and sustain purposeful behavior.
 Anxiety, irritability, and psychomotor restlessness with insomnia are common.
 These patients may pick at their intravenous lines, take off their oxygen, disconnect monitoring equipment, exhibit poor safety awareness, and/or talk to people who are not present.
 Other perceptual disturbances (often visual hallucinations) are also commonly accompanied by paranoid delusional thinking exacerbating the patient’s behavioral and emotional manifestations.
 Agitated behaviors commonly associated with delirium often lead to use of physical and chemical restraints, further compounding the risk of functional loss and serious complications.

 Family and caregivers may report the patient was “fine” during the day, but became confused, restless, and agitated during the middle of the night.
 The change, however, may be even more subtle: “She isn’t acting quite right.”
-When family and caregivers can pinpoint such a subtle change over the course of a day or week, that should be taken seriously, and delirium should be ruled out. ...
+When family and caregivers can pinpoint such a subtle change over the course of a day or week, that should be taken seriously, and delirium should ...